ZoneMinder/zoneminder/README.txt

 startup and then can be accessed directly with no further overhead. o    LANGUAGE - Support for the Danish language has now been included.
-Thanks for forum user 'voronwe' for his work on this.
-Select dk_dk in the languages preferences to use this language. o    FEATURE - Events viewed in the events listing view can now be saved locally by clicking on the 'Export' button.
+Thanks for forum user `voronwe' for his work on this.
+Select dk_dk in the languages preferences to use this language. o    FEATURE - Events viewed in the events listing view can now be saved locally by clicking on the `Export' button.
 This creates a tar or zip file of the selected file groups, such as images, videos etc, as well as, optional, HTML pages describing the basic details about the event and frame